systeminit/si/app/docs/src/tutorials/getting-started.md

 Congratulations - you've created your first resources with System Initiative.
 You learned how to:

 - Create new change sets
-- Add a credential component to the diagram canvas
+- Add a credentials and secrets
 - Add components to the diagram canvas
 - Configure components by setting their properties
 - Connect components input and output sockets to dynamically configure them